 Things to do in Srimangal

 - Bicycle, bicycle, bicycle.
 There’s a really nice road leading to Madhabpur Lake, which branches off of the main road heading to Lawachera National Park.
 The lake itself isn’t much, but the road leads through tea estates, and is utterly gorgeous.
+Since a terror attack targeting foreigners in Dhaka got the authorities riled up, it’s currently not allowed for foreigners to cycle in Sreemangal.
+However, you might be able to get a bike from one of the tour agencies around town.

 - Explore the villages.
 The Manipuri villages outside town (near Adi Nilkantha Tea Cabin) are a good place to start; from there, keep following the dirt roads through villages and you’re sure to find something nice.